 Headaches can be worse in the first few weeks of pregnancy and steadily improve as the pregnancy progresses.
 Although uncomfortable for you, they are not affecting your baby.

 If you develop headaches in the second half of your pregnancy which are at the front of your head, it could be a sign of pre-eclampsia, pregnancy induced high blood pressure.
 It is important you discuss headaches with your doctor or midwife.
+Headaches are one of the really common pregnancy issues.

 #5 Vaginal Discharge